Aaron-Bopp/TIM/40_Evergreens/Non-faith issues have been co-opted to keep people in the christian church.md

 The main benefit from doing this comes down to [[Politics]] and [[The Politicization of the Christian Church]]

-To people who believe [[The bible is god breathed]], this propaganda can be very confusing, because it is often supported by scripture, but the beliefs are obviously against the teaching of Jesus Christ ([[Were Jesus' teachings are anti-thetical to the modern christian church]]).
+To people who believe [[The bible is god breathed]], this propaganda can be very confusing, because it is often supported by scripture, but the beliefs are obviously against the teaching of Jesus Christ ([[Were Jesus' teachings anti-thetical to the modern christian church]]).
 It is hard to understand why the bible would be so confusing if it is "[[The bible is god breathed | god breathed.]]"

 ---